DiamondLightSource/islatu/paper.md

 straightforward task to extend this functionality to other data sources; only one parsing function needs to be added per supported file type.

+As there are many instruments worldwide being used to record reflectometry data, other packages exist that reduce reflectivity profiles.
+However, these packages tend to be specific to a technique or instrument and are often closed source.
+For example, the reduction of neutron reflectivity data is possible with `Mantid` [arnold2014mantid], but it is an enormous piece of software designed to work specifically with neutron and muon-based techniques.
+In the x-ray world, manufacturers of laboratory x-ray sources typically develop their own closed-source solutions, such as Bruker's DIFFRAC.XRR package and Rigaku's x-ray reflectivity software [yasaka2010x].

 `islatu` was designed for use with two-dimensional detectors, but support for point detectors is complete and all reduction steps can be carried out with identical syntax.
 To give an overview of `islatu`'s Python API, the first step